thebenb/CF-DDNS/README.md

 # CF-DDNS

-A simple "quick and dirty" DNS record updater for people with a Dynamic IP who use Cloudflare.
+A simple "set up once and forget" DNS record updater for people with a Dynamic IP who use Cloudflare.

 Written semi-minimally in Python.